assimbly/runtime/README.md

 # Developing

-The project is build with maven (mvn install).
+The project is build with maven (mvn clean install).

 # prerequisite